himanshu-pandey-git/KReplica/README.md

 KReplica is a DTO generator for KMM and Kotlin JVM.
 It runs automatically during Kotlin compilation.

+Please check out the [proposals](docs/PROPOSALS.md) for mapping to a source object.

 ### Features:

 * **Variant generation:** From a single interface, specify up to three variants to generate: